-The proposed stochastic context sensitive grammar (SCSG) combines the reconfigurability of stochastic context free grammar (SCFG) with the contextual constraints of graphical (MRF) models, and has the following properties. (a) Compositional power for representing large intra-class structural variations.
-The grammar can generate a huge number of configurations (i.e. its language) for scenes and objects by composing a relatively much smaller vocabulary.
+The proposed stochastic context sensitive grammar (SCSG) combines the reconfigurability of SCFG with the contextual constraints of graphical (MRF) models, and has the following properties: (a) Compositional power for representing large intra-class structural variations.
+The grammar can generate a huge number of configurations (i.e., its language) for scenes and objects by composing a relatively much smaller vocabulary.
 All are represented in graphical configurations.
 The language of the grammar is the set of all valid configurations of a category, such as furniture, clothes, vehicles, etc. Thus it has enormous expressive power. (b) Recursive structures for scalable computing.
-The grammar is embodied into an And- Or graph which has recursive structure.
-The latter is easy to scale in terms of increasing the number of object categories or augmenting more levels (e.g. scene nodes).
+The grammar is embodied into an And-Or graph which has recursive structure.
+The latter is easy to scale in terms of increasing the number of object categories or augmenting more levels (e.g., scene nodes).
 Consequently the inference algorithms is also recursively defined.
 We only need to write general top-down and bottom-up functions for a common And-Or node, and re-use the code for all nodes in the And-Or graph. (c) Small sample for effective learning.
 Due to explicit composition and part-sharing between categories, the state spaces for all object categories are decomposed into products of subspaces of lower dimensions for the vocabulary and relations.
 Thus we need relatively smaller number of training examples (20-100 instances) for each category.
-In recent experiments (see Figure 11), we can sample the learned object model to generate novel object configurations for generalization, and observe a remarkable (over 15category recognition tasks.
+In recent experiments (see Figure 2.6), we can sample the learned object model to generate novel object configurations for generalization, and observe remarkable (over 15% improvement in object category) recognition tasks.

 The rest of the paper is organized in the following way.
-We first discuss in Section 2 the background of stochastic grammar, its formulation, the new issues of image grammar in contrast to language grammar, and previous work on image grammar.
-Then we present the grammar and and-or graph representation in sections 3-6 sequentially: the visual grammar, the relations and configurations, the parse graphs, and finally the and-or graph.
-The learning algorithm and results are discussed in Section 7, which is followed by the top-down/bottom-up inference algorithm in Section 8, and three case studies in Section 9.
-Finally we raise a number of unsolved problems in Section 10 to conclude the paper.
+We first discuss in Chapter 2 the background of stochastic grammar, its formulation, the new issues of image grammar in contrast to language grammar, and previous work on image grammar.
+Then we present the grammar and And-Or graph representation in Chapters 3-6 sequentially: the visual grammar, the relations and configurations, the parse graphs, and finally the And-Or graph.
+The learning algorithm and results are discussed in Chapter 7, which is followed by the top-down/bottom-up inference algorithm in Chapter 8, and three case studies in Chapter 9.
+Finally, we raise a number of unsolved problems in Chapter 10 to conclude the paper.

-2 Background
+Background

-2.1 The origin of grammars
+2.1 The Origin of Grammars

-The origin of grammar in real world signals, either language or vision, is that certain parts of a signal s tend to occur together more frequently than by chance.
+The origin of grammar in real-world signals, either language or vision, is that certain parts of a signal s tend to occur together more frequently than by chance.
 Such co-occurring elements can be grouped together forming a higher order part of the signal and this process can be repeated to form increasingly larger parts.
-Because of their higher probability, these parts are found to re-occur in other similar signals, so they form a vocabulary of 'reusable' parts.
+Because of their higher probability, these parts are found to re-occur in other similar signals, so they form a vocabulary of "reusable" parts.
 A basic statistical measure, which indicates whether something is a good part, is a quantity which measures, in bits, the strength of binding of two parts $s|A$ and $s|B$ of the signal s:

-Two parts of a signal are bound if the probability of their co-occurrence is significantly greater than the probability if their occurrence was independent.
-The classic example which goes back to Laplace is the sequence of 14 letters 'CONSTANTINOPLE': these occur much more frequently in normal text than in random sequences of the 26 letters in which the letters are chosen independently, even with their standard frequencies.
-In this example, the composite part is a word, its constituents are letters.
-A more elaborate example from vision is shown in Figure 6.
-On the left, this illustrates how nearby lines tend to be parallel more often than at other mutual orientations, hence a pair of parallel lines forms a reusable part.
-On the right, we see how another frequent configuration is when the two lines are roughly perpendicular and touch forming a 'T-junction'.
+Two parts of a signal are bound if the probability of their co-occurrence is significantly greater than the probability if their occurence was independent.
+The classic example which goes back to Laplace is the sequence of 14 letters "CONSTANTINOPLE": these occur much more frequently in normal text than in random sequences of the 26 letters

-Figure 6: (a) Two parallel lines form a reusable part containing as its constituents the two lines, (b) A T-junction is another reusable part formed from two lines.
+Fig. 2.1 (a) Two parallel lines form a reusable part containing as its constituents the two lines, (b) A T-junction is another reusable part formed from two lines.